Daviddwells/balena-cli/doc/cli.markdown

 #### -a, --application APPLICATION

-comma-separated list (no spaces) of application names
+comma-separated list (no spaces) of application names or org/name slugs

 #### -t, --duration DURATION